croedel/MTECmqtt/README.md

 pip install https://github.com/croedel/MTECmqtt/archive/refs/heads/main.zip
 ```

-This is all you need to do for a standard setup!

-_IMPORTANT:_ M-TEC changed their Modbus port with firmware V27.52.4.0.
-If you run that version or a newer one, you need to change the `MODBUS_PORT` in the `config.yaml` to 502 !

 As a next step, we can try to start the MQTT server.
-It will print out some debug info, so you can see what it does.
 ```
 mtec_mqtt
 ```
+Starting it for the first time will create your `config.yaml` file.
+Please review and (if necessary) adapt it you needs (see below for details).

+Subsequent invocations will run the actual server.
+It will print out some debug info, so you can see what it does.

 You can stop the service by pressing CTRL-C or sending a SIGHUB.
 This will initiate a graceful shutdown.
 Please be patient - this might take a few seconds.

 Starting the service in a shell - as we just did - will not create a permanent running service and is probably only useful for testing.
 If you want a permanently running service, you need to install a systemd autostart script for `mtec_mytt.py`.
 The following command does this job: